 1. Review your insurance plan portal, handbook & policies.

 - Sometimes your insurance plan documents will specifically say if Naturopathy/Naturopathic Medicine &/or Dietitian/Nutrition is covered.

 - If you have an HMO plan you may be limited to seeing providers who work for that company (for example Kaiser).
 In most cases these plans will not cover naturopathic medicine.

 To check your insurance benefits, call the customer service number on the back of your insurance card.
 Ask for benefits/coverage/eligibility.
 Tell the phone representative you’re calling to verify your insurance benefits & coverage.

 Here is a general list of the questions you may want to ask your insurance:

-- Does my policy cover services that are performed by a licensed Naturopathic Doctor/Physician?
+- Does my policy cover services that are performed by a licensed Physician &/or Dietitian?
 (If your insurance is unsure, you can ask if your policy specifically excludes Naturopaths as covered providers in its definition of physician.)

 - Is there a specific deductible I need to meet in regards to these services?

 - How much of my deductible do I still have to meet this year?